BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

     > 5. The videos show up on the relevant dashboard in real time, complete with emotion classification and the other metadata (age of respondent, region of the US the respondent hails from, etc.)

    It was awesome to be able to design, build, and deploy all parts of the video management system:
-   > 2. The infrastructure AWS with Terraform
+   > • The infrastructure: AWS with Terraform<br>
-   > 3. The CI/CD pipeline pieces: GitHub Actions
+   > • The CI/CD pipeline pieces: GitHub Actions<br>
-   > 3. Video upload via an admin interface in the platform: full-stack React and Node
+   > • Video upload via an admin interface in the platform: full-stack React and Node<br>
-   > 4. video processing (FFmpeg), storage (S3 and RDS), sentiment analysis NLP/NLU, and frontend display of the videos and associated sentiment data.<br>
+   > • Video processing (FFmpeg), storage (S3 and RDS), sentiment analysis NLP/NLU, and frontend display of the videos and associated sentiment data.<br>

     This was a great example of efficient and enjoyable product development.
 Mitchell and I talked through the feature, then I built it, demoing to Mitchell along the way.
 End-to-end delivery was about one month, in the fall of 2022.<br><br>